johngreenfield/catalyst/README.md

 - **Time Estimator:** Feeling unsure how to fit your tasks into your day?
 The Time Estimator helps you build a realistic schedule.
 Provide it with a list of tasks, and it will provide time estimates and help you organize them into a manageable plan.
 This reduces the mental load of planning and helps you approach your day with confidence.

-- **Decision Helper (Coming Soon):** Navigate tricky choices with ease.
+- **Decision Helper:** Navigate tricky choices with ease.
 Present your dilemma, and Catalyst will assist you in clarifying options, outlining benefits and drawbacks, and structuring your decision-making process.
 Gain the clarity needed to choose confidently and avoid procrastination.

 Version 2 will be rebuilt from the ground up to include brand new functionality and the ability to converse back and forth.